 System Resources & Bandwidth Restrictions

-Customer acknowledges that Orlando Web Services provides shared access services.
-Orlando Web Services reserves the right to limit the system resources allocated to and bandwidth utilized by the Customer’s Webspace to ensure system integrity and network stability, which may include restricting customers access and use of their web space or programs within their web space.
+Customer acknowledges that Orlando Web Services, LLC provides shared access services.
+Orlando Web Services, LLC reserves the right to limit the system resources allocated to and bandwidth utilized by the Customer’s Webspace to ensure system integrity and network stability, which may include restricting customers access and use of their web space or programs within their web space.

-Customer expressly agrees that use of services provided through Orlando Web Services is at Customer's sole risk.
-Neither Orlando Web Services, its employees, affiliates, agents, third party information providers, merchants licensors or the like, warrant that services provided through Orlando Web Services will not be interrupted or error free; nor do they make any warranty as to the results that may be obtained from the use of the Server service or as to the accuracy, reliability or content of any information service or merchandise contained in or services provided through Orlando Web Services, unless otherwise expressly stated in this Agreement.
-Under no circumstances, including negligence, shall Orlando Web Services, its offices, agents or any one else involved in creating, producing or distributing services provided through Orlando Web Services be liable for any claims, causes of action, direct, indirect, incidental, special, or consequential, trebled, or punitive damages that result or have alleged to have resulted from the use of or inability to use the services provided through Orlando Web Services; or that results from mistakes, omissions, interruptions, deletion of files, errors, defects, delays in operation, or transmission or any failure of performance, whether or not limited to acts of God, communications failure, theft, destruction or unauthorized access to Orlando Web Services records, programs or services.
-Customer hereby acknowledges that this paragraph shall apply to all content on services provided through Orlando Web Services.
+Customer expressly agrees that use of services provided through Orlando Web Services, LLC is at Customer's sole risk.
+Neither Orlando Web Services, LLC, its employees, affiliates, agents, third party information providers, merchants licensors or the like, warrant that services provided through Orlando Web Services, LLC will not be interrupted or error free; nor do they make any warranty as to the results that may be obtained from the use of the Server service or as to the accuracy, reliability or content of any information service or merchandise contained in or services provided through Orlando Web Services, LLC, unless otherwise expressly stated in this Agreement.
+Under no circumstances, including negligence, shall Orlando Web Services, LLC, its offices, agents or any one else involved in creating, producing or distributing services provided through Orlando Web Services, LLC be liable for any claims, causes of action, direct, indirect, incidental, special, or consequential, trebled, or punitive damages that result or have alleged to have resulted from the use of or inability to use the services provided through Orlando Web Services, LLC; or that results from mistakes, omissions, interruptions, deletion of files, errors, defects, delays in operation, or transmission or any failure of performance, whether or not limited to acts of God, communications failure, theft, destruction or unauthorized access to Orlando Web Services, LLC records, programs or services.
+Customer hereby acknowledges that this paragraph shall apply to all content on services provided through Orlando Web Services, LLC.
 Notwithstanding the above, Customer's exclusive remedies for all damages, losses from any and all claims, or costs causes of actions whether in contract, quasi-contract, statutory, tort including negligence, or otherwise, shall not exceed the aggregate dollar amount which Customer paid during the term of this Agreement.